Ensure Compliance with Ease

 Understand legal strategies for tenant default.
 Depending on the jurisdiction, landlords may serve a Notice to Pay Rent or Quit.
 If the tenant remains noncompliant, eviction proceedings may follow.
 Property owners must understand that legislation like the CARES Act extends eviction moratoriums in certain situations.

 Unaddressed tenant delinquency causes financial strain for landlords.
 It results not just in lost rental income but can precipitate additional costs in legal fees and property restoration post-eviction.
 In severe cases, landlords may face foreclosure on their properties due to the inability to meet mortgage obligations.
-A 2019 study published by the Joint Center for Housing Studies of Harvard University revealed that 33% of landlords had mortgages, emphasizing the potential severity of this issue.
+A 2019 study from Harvard University’s Joint Center for Housing Studies revealed that 33% of landlords held mortgages, highlighting the potential severity of this issue.

 Tenant delinquency damages landlord reputations and reduces their ability to secure reliable tenants.
 Property managers must handle tenant delinquency promptly and professionally.